masumi-network/kodosumi/docs/config.md

-# kodosumi configuration and settings
+# Kodosumi configuration and settings

-This document describes all available configuration settings for kodosumi.
+This document describes all available configuration settings for Kodosumi.
 Settings can be configured through environment variables, a `.env` file, or command-line arguments.

 ## Environment Variables